gupti/D-Linquent/README.md

 All the files are under the zlib license.

 ## Files
-reboot.py - reboots a selected extender
+- reboot.py - reboots a selected extender
+- changepassword.py - changes the admin password of an extender

+Ideally in the future everything will be better organised and less hack-y.